-God’s Call to the Bagirmi
+God’s Call to Chad

-I first sensed God’s call to go to the Bagirmi people in Chad while working at Hope Lutheran Brethren Church in Barnesville, Minnesota.
+I first sensed God’s call to go to the unreached people in Chad while working at Hope Lutheran Brethren Church in Barnesville, Minnesota.
 My six children were leaving home and marrying at an alarming rate, and I realized my role as a homeschooling mom for the past twenty years was fading away.
 I spent time fasting and praying, seeking God’s direction regarding my role going forward.